ASSERT-KTH/spork/README.md

 Spork yourself](#build).

 ## Build
-Maven can be used to build the artifact.
-It currently just reports conflicts that are trivially found by 3DM merge itself.
-Build with the following command:
+Maven can be used to build the latest version of Spork.

-> **Note:** Requires JDK10+ to build and JDK8+ to run.
+> **Note:** Requires JDK10+ to build and a Java 8+ runtime to run.

 ```
 mvn clean compile assembly:single
 ```

-This will produce a jar-file in the `target` directory called `spork-1.0-SNAPSHOT-jar-with-dependencies.jar`.
+This will produce a jar-file in the `target` directory called something along the lines of `spork-x.x.x-jar-with-dependencies.jar`.
 Run the jar with `java -jar path/to/spork/jar`.

 ## License
 Unless otherwise stated, files in Spork are under the [MIT license](LICENSE).